 Making a big life change is daunting for most people, especially if they’re moving away from a familiar, comfortable place to somewhere they’ve never been, or never imagined themselves going.
 Encourage candidates to relocate by helping them imagine themselves in your town or city.
 This could include sending a list of local events, sharing a list of your favorite restaurants and coffee shops, or even putting together a city guide.

-Do you have an all-star candidate you want to recruit?
-If you already know you want to hire someone, here’s a quick email template you can use to give them all the details they would need to make the life-changing decision to relocate for your company.
-Be sure to customize the template with your information, and replace the job benefits with your unique offerings.
 Subject: An invitation to join the team!
 Dear , Thank you for the time you put into applying to .
 I’m excited to offer you a position with us as !
 We would love for you to join our team in as early as .
 Here are a few more details about our offer and .
 You’re officially invited to join as our in , with a base salary of .
 We also provide a number of benefits you’ll love, such as [comprehensive health coverage for you and your family, and stock options].
 [List additional benefits.
-For example; We have a fun startup culture with a team who goes out together for Friday drinks.
+For example; We have remote office or hybrid work options.
 We provide a gym membership, monthly movie passes, and go to two industry events every year].
 To give you an idea of cost of living in , a cup of coffee is , and median rent for a one-bedroom apartment is .
 [Note: You can link to Teleport.org pricing here] We’ve also put together a city guide for that details our favorite places in town, and why you’ll love it here.
 Here’s what we expect from you in return.

 Let’s schedule a call so I can answer any questions you may have, and you can tell me if there’s anything else I should know.